Mar 11, 2020 - Mar 15, 2020

 Mindfulness increases our ability to deal with the inevitable stresses and struggles with more calm.
-When we add Self-Compassion to Mindfulness we greatly increase the power of transformation and capacity for happiness.
+When we add Self-Compassion to Mindfulness we greatly increase our capacity for equanimity and happiness.

 Mindfulness and self-compassion are about being present with connection and warmth during times of pain and struggles.
 During the training program, you will be introduced to 16 practical tools to soothe, to calm as well as strategies to promote emotional strength, resilience, flexibility, acceptance and positive motivation that you can practice in your daily life and teach your clients.
 Mindfulness and Self-Compassion are about learning to ease difficult emotions, care for others compassionately, so we can be more fully ourselves in our roles.